Planning Your Trip

 What to Wear

 Mt.
 Hood weather can range from warm and rainy, to snow storms, and sunshine.
 What you wear can make or break your day, and having the right gear is essential.
 The best way to stay comfortable is to think warm, waterproof and dress in layers so you can add or remove them if the weather changes.
-The Outer Limits Sports Shop in the South Lodge has a myriad of clothing options and our staff can help you in finding just the right item for maximum comfort.
+The Outer Limits Sports Shop in the South Lodge has a variety of clothing options and our team can help you in finding the right item for maximum comfort.

 What you wear next to your skin.
 We suggest synthetic or wool materials rather than cotton, and to wear one pair of wool or sport specific socks that come up to at least mid-shin.
 Cotton athletic socks are not a good option.